EmilHernvall/dnsguide/chapter1.md

 `86 2a 01 20 00 01 00 00 00 00 00 00` We can see that the last eight bytes
 corresponds to the length of the different sections, with the only one actually having any content being the question section which holds a single entry.
-The more interesting part is the first four bytes, which corresponds to the different fields of the header.
-First off, we know that we've got a 2-byte id, which is supposed to stay the same for both query and answer.
+The most interesting part are the first four bytes, which corresponds to the different fields of the header.
+First off, we know that we got a 2-byte id, which is supposed to stay the same for both query and answer.
 Indeed we see that in this example it's set to `86 2a` in both hexdumps.
-The hard part to parse is the remaining two bytes.
+The hard part to parse are the remaining two bytes.
 In order to make sense of them, we'll have to convert them to binary.
 Starting with the `01 20` of the query packet, we find (with the Most Significant Bit first):